raghavg97/raghavg97.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, this is Raghav.
 I am joining as an Assistant Professor of Industrial and Manufacturing Engineering (IME) at [**FAMU-FSU College of Engineering**](https://eng.famu.fsu.edu/ime) in August 2024.
 My research broadly involves developing physics-informed machine-learning techniques.
-I have [**two funded positions**] open for students interested in doing a PhD.
+I have **two funded positions** open for students interested in doing a PhD.
 A background in Industrial or Production Engineering, Manufacturing Engineering, Mechanical Engineering, or any related discipline is preferred.
 Exposure to Machine Learning/Statistics/Data Science with an interest in math and coding is a big plus.
 Please reach out to me via raghavg@vt.edu.

 **Research Interests**

-My research mainly focuses on machine learning and optimization techniques for advanced manufacturing including (but not limited to)
+My research mainly focuses on machine learning and optimization techniques for advanced manufacturing, including (but not limited to)
-* Deep Gaussian Process
-* Physics Informed Neural Networks
-* Bayesian Optimization
+* Active Learning/Sequential Design
+* Physics-informed Machine Learning
 * Digital Twins
 * Additive Manufacturing